Hear the original spoken revelation:

 May you be the recipient of this gift of Revelation and may you be open to receive its unique Message for you and for your life.

 Part of your development in The Way of Knowledge is to learn how to watch—to watch without coming to conclusions, to watch without trying to decide what is real or not, to watch without trying to connect what you are seeing with what you know already, but just watching.

 You watch the world and you listen, like the birds in the air and the animals in the field.
 You watch and you pay attention to your changing environment.
 This attentiveness is necessary.
 Without it, you will miss the signs of the world, and you will miss what Knowledge is telling you inside of yourself, which requires that you learn how to be in a receptive state.

-Receiving the power and presence of Knowledge requires a still and watchful state of mind.
-Through the course of your day, you have so many opportunities to practice this—time that you spend waiting for something, time that you spend when you first wake in the morning, when you can listen more deeply within yourself before you get up and become busy with the day, time spent in intervals between activities, time which is wasted by fantasy and fearful imagination, by pointless speculation and by simply allowing your mind to wander wherever it may go in its chaotic state.
+Receiving the power and the presence of Knowledge requires a still and watchful state of mind.
+Through the course of your day, you have so many opportunities to practice this—time that you spend waiting for something; time that you spend when you first wake in the morning, when you can listen more deeply within yourself before you get up and become busy with the day; time spent in intervals between activities; time which is wasted by fantasy and fearful imagination, by pointless speculation, or by simply allowing your mind to wander wherever it may go in its chaotic state.

 The mind must be employed or allowed to rest, and its employment is not always in a state of work.
 It may be focused on an enjoyable activity, but it must be focused.
 When it is not focused, it should be allowed to rest so that you may use it to listen and to look.